Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 3: Deflect Attacks

-When an attack roll hits you and its damage includes :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, or :dmg-slsh: Slashing damage, you can take a :rsc-r: Reaction to reduce the attack's total damage against you.
+When an attack roll hits you and its damage includes :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, or :dmg-slsh: Slashing damage, you can take a **:rsc-r: Reaction**{ .rsc } to reduce the attack's total damage against you.
 The reduction equals 1d10 plus your Dexterity modifier and Monk level.

 If you reduce the damage to 0, you can expend 1 :class-phb24-monk: **Focus Point** to redirect some of the attack's force.
 If you do so, choose a creature you can see within 5 feet of yourself if the attack was a melee attack or a creature you can see within 60 feet of yourself that isn't behind Total Cover if the attack was a ranged attack.
 That creature must succeed on a Dexterity saving throw or take damage equal to two rolls of your Martial Arts die plus your Dexterity modifier.
 The damage is the same type dealt by the attack.